-Hotel reservations and accommodations should be on your wedding budget list since you’ll need a place to prepare.
-Sometimes, you’ll also need to book rooms for your close relatives or entourage.
+Hotel reservations and accommodations should be on your wedding budget list since you will need a place to prepare.
+Sometimes, you will also need to book rooms for your close relatives or entourage.
 Hotel rooms and services can cost PHP4,000 to PHP200,000.

-Be mindful of the location of your wedding venue, too; how far is it from where the ceremony happens?
+How far is it from where the ceremony happens?
+Be mindful of the location of your wedding venue, too.
 You can save transportation if it is just a walking distance.
 In case you need to pick up and bring your special guests to the destination of the wedding, transportation in major cities in the Philippines is from PHP14,000 to PHP25,000.

-Of course, do not forget the bridal car that will drive you down the road to forever.
+Of course, do not forget the bridal car in the wedding budget because that will drive you down the road to forever.
 Bridal cars in Manila and other major cities are rented for PHP3,000 to PHP68,000.

 Some couples tend to include their honeymoon preparations while planning a wedding in the Philippines.
 You don’t have to if you think you already have too much on your plate.